Updated March 2014.

 The issue is the Will to intervene to remove a nightmare scenario which can strike in 24 hours.

-The Coalition Government excludes people such as Peter Bone MP (Conservative), John Hemming MP (LibDem) who are clued in to how important the media infrastructure is (Hemming) and how real life and business works (Peter Bone).
-The latter has never been involved in the film business but recognises it is 100% about ‘who you know’ and ‘who you can get to know’ and zip to do with courses, qualifications, training, committees, reports, papers, press releases, etc
+The Coalition Government excludes people such as John Hemming MP (LibDem) who are clued in to how important the media infrastructure is (Hemming) and how real life and business works .
+The film business is 100% about ‘who you know’ and ‘who you can get to know’ and zip to do with courses, qualifications, training, committees, reports, papers, press releases, etc

 The reality is that close proximity to a film studio determines over 99% of access to jobs in the film industry in the UK unless the family have worked in it (often for three and four generations).

 The volume of work is also a crucial factor.
-The importance of Pinewood and Shepperton Film Studios is that – although they do not invest in films and have not done so for 35 years – their huge sound stages attract in the $300 million movies such as ‘Pirates of The Caribbean’ which employ British based film workers.
+The importance of Pinewood and Shepperton Film Studios is that – although they do not invest in films and have not done so for 35 years – their huge sound stages attract in the $300 million movies such as ‘Pirates of The Caribbean’ , 007 and ‘Star Wars’ which employ British based film workers.
 Once this goes elsewhere, then the jobs go elsewhere.

 The other assets Pinewood and Shepperton have is reputation and the personal contacts with Hollywood Studio executives, producers and other big budget film financiers.
 These are now officially being used to promote the interests of non-UK based film making.
-These are being used to bat for The Malaysian, Canadian and other film industries and employment there.
+These are being used to bat for The Chinese, The Malaysian, Canadian, the German and the Atlanta Georgia USA and other film industries and employment there.

 Again if The Government buys this vital national asset, it can stop the asset batting for other economies (whom we wish well but are big boys able to build and then market their own studio facilities without getting a UK asset to do so for them).